Shasha-2025/Shasha-2025-NFT-Minting-Contract-ERC-721-Basic-/README.md

 A simple blockchain project for creating and managing NFTs (Non-Fungible Tokens).
 This smart contract allows anyone to mint unique digital assets, transfer them to others, and check ownership - all on the Ethereum blockchain.

-Built specifically for BTech CSE students learning blockchain development, this project focuses on core NFT functionality without unnecessary complexity.
+This project focuses on core NFT functionality without unnecessary complexity.

 ## 🎯 Project Vision